tobua/instl/README.md

   - ESLint
   - Stylelint (also works with CSS-in-JS)
 - Theme **⌘KT**: and select `Light+`.
-- Layout: Disable `View → Show Minimap`, `View → Show Breadcrumbs` and `View → Appearance → Show Status Bar`.
+- Layout: Disable `View → Show Minimap`, `View → Show Breadcrumbs` and `View → Appearance → Show Status Bar` (If any of the extensions don't work check the status bar).
 - Settings **⌘[Comma]**: Check `Text Editor → FormattingText Editor → Format On Save` to format the code with the Prettier extension.
   - 🥷 Mode: Turn `Text Editor → Line Numbers` off, uncheck `Text Editor → Folding` and uncheck `Text Editor → Glyph Margin`.
 - Usage